 The 21km Downtown Line 3 started constructions on 28 November 2011 and comprises of 16 stations from Chinatown to Expo.

-Connecting the eastern corridor and intersecting with the Circle Line and East West Line at MacPherson, Tampines and Expo stations, the DTL3 will commence service on 21 October 2017.
+Connecting the eastern corridor and intersecting with the Circle Line and East West Line at MacPherson, Tampines and Expo stations, the DTL3 commenced service on 21 October 2017.

 A 2-station 2.2km extension from the Downtown Line 3 Expo station will connect to the Thomson-East Coast Line Sungei Bedok station and the East Coast Integrated Depot.
 Constructions began on 21 July 2016, together with the East Coast stretch of the Thomson-East Coast Line and the depot.
 The extension will be completed in 2024.

 |22 December 2013||Phase 1||Bugis - Chinatown (6 stations)|

 |27 December 2015||Phase 2||Bugis - Bukit Panjang (12 stations)|

 |21 October 2017||Phase 3||Chinatown - Expo (16 stations)|

 |2024||Phase 3 Extension||Expo - Sungei Bedok (2 stations)|

 |Future||Future stations between existing stations||DT4 Hume station between Hillview and Beauty World|